SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ```
 Finally, a 4x5x6 3d grid of randomly distributed compartments can be created using:
 ```@example spatial_intro_3
-rgrid_3d = rand(4,5,6, [true, false])
+rgrid_3d = rand([true, false], 4, 5, 6)
 nothing # hide
 ```

 ### Defining unstructured grids.
 To define unstructured grids, we must first import the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) package.
 Next, we can either use some [pre-defined formula for building graphs](https://juliagraphs.org/Graphs.jl/dev/core_functions/simplegraphs_generators/#Generators-for-common-graphs), or [build a graph from scratch](https://juliagraphs.org/Graphs.jl/dev/first_steps/construction/).
-Here we create a cyclic graph (where each compartment is connected to exactly two others):
+Here we create a cyclic graph (where each compartment is connected to exactly two other compartments):
 ```@example spatial_intro_3
 cycle_graph(7)
 nothing # hide